caciobanu/improved-magento-layered-navigation/README.md

     }
 ]
 ```
-Afterwards you can install this module by simply requireing it.
+Afterwards you can install this module by simply requiring it.

 ```bash
 $ composer require caciobanu/improved-magento-layered-navigation